madelyne/madelyne.github.io/about.md

 ---
 I'm currently a graduate student in the computer science department at Princeton University, where I'm fortunate to be advised by [Jonathan Mayer](https://jonathanmayer.org/).
 I'm grateful for the support of a National Science Foundation [Graduate Research Fellowship](https://www.nsfgrfp.org/).
 Research interests include online speech & identity, security & privacy, applied cryptography, and book history.

-I'll be a visiting researcher at MIT's Internet Policy Research Initiative ([IPRI](https://internetpolicy.mit.edu/)) in spring 2024.
+I'll be a visiting researcher at MIT's Internet Policy Research Initiative ([IPRI](https://internetpolicy.mit.edu/)) in the 2024-2025 academic year.

 Previously, I worked as a fact checker at _The New Yorker_, where I collaborated with writers and editors on stories for the print and digital editions of the magazine and contributed capsule book reviews.